garvit3835/product-docs-feature/getting-started/terminology.md

 ### IP Address

 An IP address within DevZero's network is a unique IP address assigned to each resource in your team's DevZero network.
 They are currently of the form `100.x.y.z` (for example, `100.101.102.103`).
 It stays the same regardless of the Wi-Fi network that you are using to access DevZero.
 What `127.0.0.1` is for your `localhost`, `100.100.100.100` is for your DevZero network - it is simply a local service.

+### Node

+A node is a combination of a peer and a DevZero user (that connected the peer to the DevZero network).

 ### Peer